ruslankovalov/symfony4_events/events_readme.md

 * Create Subscriber on kernel.request
 * Create Own event in your own service
 * Create Subscriber for your own event
-* Xdebug
-* Debug from request to event and controller